| |

 Frequently asked questions for a 2 day Hampi itinerary

-Is 2 days sufficient for Hampi?
+Is two days sufficient for Hampi?

 When is the best time to visit Hampi?